What is a Stakeholder in Project Management?

 Managerial Positions

 In many settings, it is the boss who decides exactly would be the scope of the project.
 It is they who decide who will hold what responsibility in a particular project.
-Therefore, it is absolutely essential for you to hold out the trust of the boss and earn his support and trust.
+Therefore, you need to hold out the boss's trust and earn his support and trust.
 If you make the boss feel comfortable around you, it would be possible for you to engage in a meaningful way with him/her.
 Some ways in which you can do that are:

 • Identify your evaluation pattern.